morawskim/morawskim/README.md

 A senior full stack developer from Poland.

-I have certificates from PHP (Zend), Symfony 5, Linux (LPIC-1), Docker (Docker Certified Associate) and AWS (AWS Certified Developer).
+I love developing in PHP (especially Symfony) and Go.
+I am also big fan of DevOps.
+I like improve and check my skill, so I passed 7 certificates.
 I have been involved in architecting and developing a backend system.
-I bring 10 years of experience in software engineering.
+I bring more than 10 years of experience in software engineering.
 For 4 years I am also engaged in Docker, Gitlab CI/CD, and React.js.

 In my daily work I use the best practices, code standard, and open source solutions.
 As a programmer I create patches or new functionalities in these projects and share them.
 I care about the quality of the code through the use of code review, design patterns, and unit tests.
 After work, I develop an internal system for ordering and accounting for meals, which provides "sandbox" for new technological solutions.